williamyang1991/DualStyleGAN/README.md

 ```
 The result `cartoon_transfer_53_081680.jpg` are saved in the folder `.\output\`,
 where `53` is the id of the style image in Cartoon dataset, `081680` is the name of the content face image.
-An corresponding overview image `cartoon_transfer_53_081680_overview.jpg` is additionally saved to illustrate the input content image, the encoded content image, the style image and the result: (* the style image will be shown only if it is in your folder)
+An corresponding overview image `cartoon_transfer_53_081680_overview.jpg` is additionally saved to illustrate the input content image, the encoded content image, the style image (* the style image will be shown only if it is in your folder) and the result:
 <img src="./output/cartoon_transfer_53_081680_overview.jpg">

-Specify the style image with `--style` and `--style_id`.
+Specify the style image with `--style` and `--style_id` (find the mapping between id and filename [here](./data_preparation/id_filename_list.txt)).
 Specify the filename of the saved images with `--name`.
 Specify the weight to adjust the degree of style with `--weight`.
 The following script generates the style transfer results in the teaser.
 ```python
 python style_transfer.py